 Yes.
-Some leaseholders had the right to apply to purchase their lease under previous Crown land legislation.
-These statutory rights are continued from the commencement of the Act for a period of five years.
-After this time, the right to apply will no longer exist.
+Some leaseholders already have the right to purchase their lease under the existing Crown land legislation.
+These statutory rights are secured by savings and transitional arrangements in the Act for a period of two years for perpetual leases and five years for term leases.
+For some leaseholders, the commencement of the new Act may mean a reduction in their purchase rights over time.